brianhouse/open_circuits/projects/responsive_object.md

 - Your idea
 - The technical approach you are planning on taking
 - What materials you are planning on using
+- Questions for the class regarding your idea or its execution

 Turn in your proposal on Moodle and be prepared to talk about it in class.